taligentx/dscKeybusInterface/README.md

 # DSC Keybus Interface
 This library directly interfaces Arduino and esp8266 microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) security systems for integration with home automation, notifications on system events, and usage as a virtual keypad.
-The included examples demonstrate monitoring armed/alarm/zone/fire/trouble states, integrating with Home Assistant/Apple HomeKit/Homey, sending push notifications/email, and reading/decoding Keybus data.
+The included examples demonstrate monitoring armed/alarm/zone/fire/trouble states, integrating with Home Assistant/Apple HomeKit/Homey, sending push notifications/email, and reading/decoding the Keybus protocol.

 For example, an Arduino Uno (with an ethernet/wifi module) or the inexpensive NodeMCU and Wemos D1 Mini modules ($3USD shipped) can enable mobile devices to control the security system: